TheGP/s3driver/README.md

     Retrieves metadata for a specified S3 object.
 	 * {string} key - S3 object key for which to retrieve metadata.
 	 * @returns {Promise<Object>} - A promise resolving to the metadata object for the specified S3 object.

+# Conslusions

+This is my first package on NPM, if you have any comments, ideas or suggestings feel free to open issue on GitHub: [https://github.com/TheGP/s3driver](https://github.com/TheGP/s3driver)